accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 	- that it is relevant (all the important visual information is present);
 	- and that it is correctly synchronised (the audio description soundtrack coincides correctly with the video).
 1. If there is an "audio only" version, check
-	- that it is relevant (all important audio or visual information is present, including dialogue and inset text).
+	- that it is relevant (all important audio or visual information is present, including dialogue and embedded text).
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}